AIRiskAware

 Definition

-Model Registrya centralised system for tracking, versioning, and managing machine learning models throughout their lifecycle, from development through deployment to retirement.
+Model Registry, a centralised system for tracking, versioning, and managing machine learning models throughout their lifecycle, from development through deployment to retirement.

 A model registry is the operational answer to the question "what AI systems does our organisation actually have running?"
 Without one, organisations cannot produce an AI inventory — a foundational requirement of most AI governance frameworks (EU AI Act, ISO 42001, APRA expectations, AU AI6).
 A mature model registry records: model metadata, training data lineage, performance metrics, risk classification, approval history, deployment locations, and current status.
 It integrates with MLOps pipelines and feeds the compliance reporting layer.